 Take a look inside the life of a modern millennial.

-Aged between 18 to 34, either starting their collegiate career, maintaining their professional career, or still trying to figure out what they want to do with their lives.
+Aged between 18 and 34, either starting their collegiate career, maintaining their professional career, or still trying to figure out what they want to do with their lives.

-It’s definitely a stressful time.
-Millennials are expected to be financially stable early on like their parents, by it’s nearly impossible with how society works today.
+It’s a stressful time and millennials are expected to be financially stable early on like their parents, but it’s nearly impossible with the way society runs today.

 The student debt millennials face is at historic highs.
-They are drowning with overwhelming costs and expenses four-year schooling requires.
-Collectively, the most recent report shows $1.44 trillion in U.S. student loan debt.
-To break it down, the median monthly student loan payment for borrowers aged 20 to 30 years old is roughly $203.
+They are drowning with overwhelming costs and expenses that four-year schooling requires.
+Collectively, the most recent report shows $1.5 trillion in U.S. student loan debt.
+To break it down, the median monthly student loan payment for borrowers aged 20 to 30 years old is $300+.

 That’s one expensive piece of paper.

-According to a study done by the Apartment List, it found 80 percent of millennial renters want to purchase a home, but cannot because of one huge common factor: the ability to afford it.
+According to a study done by the Apartment List, it found that 80% of millennial renters want to purchase a home, but cannot because of one common factor: the ability to afford it.

-Although the percentage of wanting to buy a home is high, the ability to do so in the near future is low.
-About 67 percent of respondents are planning to buy a home in three years or more.
-Compared to 53 percent in 2014.
+Although the percentage of wanting to buy a home is high, the ability to do so soon is low.
+About 67% of respondents are planning to buy a home in three years or more.
+Compared to 53% in 2014.

-16 percents of respondents are planning to buy a home within the next two years.
-Compared to 25 percent in 2014.
+16% of respondents are planning to buy a home within the next two years.
+Compared to 25% in 2014.

-At this rate, people will continue to wait several of years before purchasing a home.
+At this rate, people will continue to wait several years before purchasing a home.

-Based on the respondents’ current rate of monthly savings, the survey concluded millennials in large metro areas will need at least a decade to save enough money for a 20 percent down payment on a condo.
+Based on the respondents’ current rate of monthly savings, the survey concluded millennials in large metro areas will need at least a decade to save enough money for a 20% down payment on a condo.

-However, if they were to put a down payment of 10 percent, only one of three millennials would be able to save and afford that amount in five years or less.
+However, if they were to make a down payment of 10%, one in three millennials would be able to save and afford that amount in five years or less.

 Results highlight major issues in the housing market and point out a long-term crisis mainly for millennials.
 Their inability to financially support themselves with a mortgage is delaying their homeownership status.

-Not only are millennials facing financial debt, the availability of entry-level homes is scarce.
-While the demand of these homes increased, the quantity decreased.
+Not only are millennials facing financial debt, but the availability of entry-level homes is scarce.
+While the demand for these homes increased, the quantity decreased.

-Millennials are forced to make tough decisions on their living situation.
+Millennials are forced to make tough decisions about their living situation.
 They need to look at every angle before buying a home.
-They could either: extend their budgets and purchase at higher debt-to-income ratios, heighten the risk of mortgage default, move to more affordable areas or delay buying a home.
+They could: extend their budgets and purchase at higher debt-to-income ratios which heighten the risk of mortgage default, move to more affordable areas, or delay buying a home.

 Millennials are suffering from student debt and inconsistent career opportunities.
 With these burdens, it’s difficult for them to afford and manage a mortgage.

-Studies show with millennials lack of savings and shortage of entry-level homes available, they may be forced to rent for years to come.
+Studies show with the shortage of entry-level homes available, and lack of savings, millennials’ may be forced to rent for years to come.

 Over the past three years, the wait time for millennials to purchase a home has continued to increase.

-In 2014, 23 percent of respondents plan to wait five or more years before purchasing a home.
-Compared to 2016, 36 percent of respondents plan to wait five or more years.
+In 2014, 23% of respondents plan to wait five or more years before purchasing a home.
+Compared to 2016, 36% of respondents plan to wait five or more years.
 This number has jumped more than half.

-Of the respondents that plan on buying a home in the future, 72 percents said affordability was the number one obstacle.
-Following with 45 percent of respondents said they are not ready to settle down.
-And finally, 36 percent of respondents said they are waiting to get married.
+Of the respondents that plan on buying a home in the future, 72% said affordability was the number one obstacle.
+Following with 45% of respondents said they are not ready to settle down.
+And finally, 36% of respondents said they are waiting to get married.

-According to the survey, 53 percent are concerned about the down payment.
-It is a general rule of thumb to put down 20 percent to obtain a better mortgage.
+According to the survey, 53% are concerned about the down payment.
+It is a general rule of thumb to put down 20% to obtain a better mortgage.
 The more you put down, the less your monthly payments will be.

 If you want to take a look at the different mortgage options available, check out this page, here.

-The last 13 percent are concerned about other financial obligations a home requires.
+The last 13% are concerned about other financial obligations a home requires.

-Now that millennials are on the radar of saving for a mortgage, how many of them actually do so?
-With current living expenses, student debt and low incomes, it is hard to set aside money for the future.
+Now that millennials are on the radar of saving for a mortgage, how many of them do so?
+With current living expenses, student debt, and low incomes, it is hard to set aside money for the future.

-The survey concluded that 68 percent said they have saved less that $1,000 for a down payment, while 44 percent said they have not saved anything.
+The survey concluded that 68% said they have saved less than $1,000 for a down payment, while 32% said they have not saved anything.

-40 percent of respondents said they aren’t saving for a down payment on a monthly basis.
-A low percentage of 15 percent saved $5,000 or more.
-And 29 percent are saving $200 or more each month.
+40% of respondents said they aren’t saving for a down payment every month.
+A low percentage of 15% saved $5,000 or more.
+And 29% are saving $200 or more each month.

 On the other hand, older millennials, aged 25 to 34 years old, were twice as likely to have saved $10,000 for a down payment.
-While 42 percent of them haven’t started saving towards a down payment.
+While 42% of them haven’t started saving at all.

 Looking in a Different Light

-Clearly, millennials are not in the market to buy, so let’s look at this in a different perspective.
+Millennials are not in the market to buy, so let’s look at this from a different perspective.

 Are you currently weighing out the pros and cons of renting and buying?

-Before jumping to any conclusions, check out this list of renting pros and cons and buying pros and cons.
+Before jumping to any conclusions, check out this list of buying and renting pros and cons.

 - Build home equity and wealth